The Autumn Budget 2025 followed a week of speculation, including leaked OBR forecasts pointing to weaker productivity and limited fiscal headroom.

-Below, we breakdown what was announced, what wasn’t, and what it means for your energy and sustainability plans.
+Below, we break down what was announced, what wasn’t, and what it means for your energy and sustainability plans.

 What’s been announced: